404FoundingFather/wolfram-sim-ehammond/memory-bank/08-changelog.md

 - [Removed functionality]

 ## Project Milestones

+### Sprint 1 Completion: Rule Structure Implementation - 2025-05-16
+- Implemented the Rule and Pattern types required for rewrite rules
+- Created a working RuleSet with the classic edge splitting rule
+- Added comprehensive support for pattern variables and bindings
+- Sprint 1 is nearly complete; only remaining task is comprehensive unit testing

 ### Sprint 1 Continued: Core Hypergraph Implementation - 2025-05-16
 - Completed the `Hypergraph` implementation with efficient data structures and comprehensive API